 Lake Tech is a tobacco free institution.
-The use of tobacco products (including e-cigarettes) of any kind is not permitted at any Lake Tech location.
+The use of tobacco products of any kind, including e-cigarettes, is not permitted at any Lake Tech location.
+This includes the parking lots.

 Special Events

 Activities which enhance the learning experiences for the student are not always available during the 8:00 a.m. to 2:30 p.m. school day.
 Special events are occasionally planned beyond the regular school day.
 When this occurs, schedule adjustments are made.